 Welcome to my website!

-I am a political scientist with a background in international relations, comparative politics and European integration and a keen interest in applied quantitative and qualitative methodology of comparative social inquiry.
+I am a political scientist with a strong background in international relations, comparative politics and European integration and a keen interest in applied quantitative and qualitative methodology of comparative social inquiry.

 I am member of the Research Network External Democracy Promotion (EDP) that is funded by the Leibniz Gemeinschaft.